mancsedmon29/Navigation-Menu-Master/README.md

 <figure>
     <img src="./cdnjs.png" alt=""The dcnjs website>
-    <figcaption>Copy the latest linke and paste it to your html file</figcaption>
+    <figcaption>Copy the latest link and paste it to your html file</figcaption>
 </figure>

 This website works for the Icons for the project we create.